clempetit/ML-project-2/README.md

 We included in the repo a trained model (see ckpt-6 in the /training/trained-model directory).
 If you want to run the demo directly, you can skip this section and go to the next section "Demo".

+If you want to run the training, please start by deleting every the file under training/trained-models.

 For the different .py scripts to be run, a description of the arguments is present in the respective files.

 First, we need to convert the train and test data provided by MOT challenge into TFRecords.